abist-co-ltd/hololens-opencv-laserpointer/README.md

 ## Known Issues and Limitations

 This is work in progress.
 Known issues are listed in **Issues** of this repository.
-Please help to improve this project by reporting bugs and areas of improvement.
+Please help to improve this work by reporting bugs and areas of improvement.
 Ideas for laser pointer detection are particulary welcome!

 Currently, detection is limited to a single red laser pointer.
 Red and shiny objects other than laser pointers are likely to be detected as well (false positives).